 See It In Action

 Like I said, we love Visual Composer so much we built it into our top selling Total WordPress theme (included free with your purchase).
-Have a look at any of our Visual Composer page examples below, or checkout any of our pages on the live demo for the Total Theme.
+Have a look at the various pages on any of our the live demos for the Total Theme.
 Most of the pages you will see in our live demos were created with the Visual Composer!
 Adding backgrounds, headings, text, images, icons…etc. It’s all a “piece of cake”.

 Where You Can Get It